April 14, 2021

 Reduce alcohol and soda intake.
 Limit alcohol intake to seven drinks per week for women and ten drinks weekly for men.
 Soda may reduce bone density.
 Replace soda with milk or calcium-fortified fruit juice.

 Exercise regularly and maintain a healthy weight.
 Being too heavy or too thin increases the risk for osteoporosis.
 Weight-bearing exercises, such as walking or strength training, strengthen bones by stimulating the production of bone cells.

 Spend a little time in the sun.
 Your body uses vitamin D, which it can get from the sun, to absorb calcium and build strong bones.
 Getting 5 to 30 minutes of sunshine a couple of times a week helps your body get all the vitamin D it needs for strong bones.

 For more information on how to keep your bones strong, make an appointment with Revere Health.
-Our orthopedic professionals provide full-range of orthopedic services related to musculoskeletal conditions.
+Our orthopedic professionals provide a full-range of orthopedic services related to musculoskeletal conditions.

 Orthopedics is rewarding for me because it allows me to help patients with injuries and get them back into action quickly.
 My classes in anatomy initially sparked my interest in medicine and also led me to choose orthopedics as a specialty.
-I love meeting people of all ages in my practice—I see kids, athletes, adults and retirees.
+I love meeting people of all ages in my practice—I see kids, athletes, adults, and retirees.
 I enjoy being able to understand people’s unique situations and trying to help them recover.
 I tend to be conservative with my surgical treatment, and much of my training is in minimally-invasive procedures, such as arthroscopy.
-I believe everyone deserves a trial of a more conservative treatment before moving to more invasive treatments such as surgery.
+I believe everyone deserves a trial of more conservative treatment before moving to more invasive treatments such as surgery.

 This information is not intended to replace the advice of a medical professional.
 You should always consult your doctor before making decisions about your health.